UniversalDependencies/UD_Skolt_Sami-Giellagas/README.md

 UD Skolt Sami is the original annotation (CoNLL-U) for texts in the Skolt Sami language, it originally consists of twenty translated sentences made by Hilkka Fofonoff from the Finnish texts: [here](http://ilazki.thinkgeek.co.uk/brat/#/uralic/fin).
-Subsequent sentences come from transcribed spoken materials at the Giellagas Institute in Oulu, Finland, which, in part, include research materials transferred from «Kotus» 'Institute for the Languages of Finland'.
+Subsequent sentences come from the Giellagas Corpus of Spoken Saami Languages of the University of Oulu, Finland, which, in part, include research materials transferred from «Kotus» 'Institute for the Languages of Finland'.